apache/airflow/docs/apache-airflow/upgrading-to-2.rst

 Airflow 1.10 will be the last release series to support Python 2.
 Airflow 2.0.0 will require Python 3.6+.

-If you have a specific task that still requires Python 2 then you can use the PythonVirtualenvOperator for this.
+If you have a specific task that still requires Python 2 then you can use the :class:`~airflow.operators.python.PythonVirtualenvOperator` for this.

 For a list of breaking changes between Python 2 and Python 3, please refer to this [handy blog](https://blog.couchbase.com/tips-and-tricks-for-upgrading-from-python-2-to-python-3/)